WillForEternity/PerClassLoRA--RA8D1/PROGRESS_REPORT.md

-# Final Project Report: Hand Gesture Recognition GUI
+# Final Project Report: Hand Gesture Recognition for Renesas RA8D1

-## Project Status: Complete
+## Project Status: 🎉 COMPLETE & FULLY FUNCTIONAL! 🎉

-This project has successfully concluded with the development of a full-featured GUI application for hand gesture recognition.
-The initial goal of creating a C-based simulation for an MCU evolved into building a more practical and user-friendly Python application that covers the entire machine learning workflow.
+**MAJOR UPDATE (July 16, 2025)**: This project has achieved its ultimate goal!
+The complete hand gesture recognition system is now fully operational with seamless Python GUI ↔ C backend integration.
+The initial vision of creating a C-based simulation for embedded MCU deployment has been successfully realized with a production-ready implementation.

 ---